Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

 Reason One: It Got Worse

-Here you have the influence of the notorious "agenda", which only grew over several years, and the problems with the visual component of projects in 2022-2023 reached their peak.
-This also includes the consequences of the pandemic and the scandal with Jonathan Majors, who was found guilty in the case of assaulting his ex-girlfriend Grace Jabbari — and he played the role of Kang the Conqueror, who was supposed to replace Thanos as the main villain of the new saga.
+Here you have the influence of the notorious "agenda", which only grew over several years, and the problems with the visual aspects of the projects in 2022-2023 reached their peak.
+This also includes the consequences of the pandemic and the scandal with Jonathan Majors, who was found guilty in the case of assaulting his former girlfriend, Grace Jabbari.
+He played the role of Kang the Conqueror, who was supposed to replace Thanos as the main villain of the new saga.

 <br>